 3. Reinvention to reception and an own App: Valencia Lounge Hostel

 The intimate boutique hostel Valencia Lounge Hostel developed two game-changers.
 When booking your stay, you just need to download the hostel app.
 Your smartphone is the key to Valencia Lounge Hostel and your own room – simple as that!
+This is one of the most high-tech hostels in Europe!

 The payment and check-in is done before you actually set foot in the hostel.
 So, that leaves the receptionist with less work, right?!
 At Valencia Lounge Hostel there is no reception desk.
 The receptionists welcomes you n the lounge and thanks to the new gained time, you now have a local friend there, happy to introduce you to Valencia and its secret spots.
 We love this!